 A better basement design - starting with an insulated foundation slab:

 Traditional basements begin with a poured footing, then a foundation wall, and finally the slab floor.
 Rarely are footings insulated, and depending on how the walls are insulated, the result can be a thermal bridge between the footing and walls or floor.
 This brings unwanted heat loss, as well as a greater risk of condensation forming on those colder portions of concrete.

-Alternatively, a basement can be constructed by beginning with an insulated raft slab, followed by an ICF foundation wall.
+Alternatively, a basement can be constructed by beginning with a frost protected shallow foundation slab, followed by an ICF foundation wall.
 This provides a continuous layer of insulation separating the concrete from the ground.
 The result is a very comfortable and energy efficient basement, with no thermal bridging and reduced risk of mold.